-- 1. Staff will refer to the future projects identified in Part 2 of the Strategy as one step of the process when considering adhoc land purchase opportunities (this is particularly relevant for esplanade reserves that become available during subdivisions). - 2.
+- 1. Staff will refer to the future projects identified in Part 2 of the Strategy when considering adhoc land purchase opportunities (this is particularly relevant for esplanade reserves that become available during subdivisions). - 2.
 Staff will refer to the future projects identified in this strategy when considering land for disposal, to ensure it has not been identified for potential future trail usage. - 3.
 Staff will refer to the future projects identified in this strategy when providing input in to future strategic documents, e.g. structure plans.
 Provision will be made in structure plans and town centre plans for walking and cycling and planning for parks will be linked to the trails network. - 4.
 Land purchases are not the only option for establishing trails on private land.
-Council will also advocate the use of easements, e.g. under the Walking Access Act 2008.
+Council will also advocate the use of easements.

-6.6 Objective Six: Unformed legal roads and stop banks will be utilised where appropriate
+6.6 Objective Six: Unformed legal roads and stop banks will only be utilised where appropriate

-1. Council will not actively promote usage of all unformed legal roads in the district, as some routes are not considered safe or appropriate (In saying this Council acknowledges that all
+Council will not actively promote usage of all unformed legal roads in the district, as some routes are not considered safe or appropriate.

-- unformed legal roads are legal roads).
 Council will identify unformed legal roads that are strategically important to the trail network and work with adjoining landowners to make these practical.
-Unformed legal roads are identified within the maps in Part 2 of the Strategy. - 2.
-Council will ensure unformed legal roads are not blocked off from public access, preventing public use of trails. - 3.
+Unformed legal roads are identified within the maps in Part 2 of the Strategy.

+- 2. Council will play a role in ensuring unformed legal roads are not blocked off from public access, preventing public use of trails. - 3.
 Council does not generally encourage the use of stop banks but acknowledges they are used in some instances, e.g. Te Araroa.
 Trails will be permitted to be built on stop banks in certain locations where a detailed assessment has occurred and this has been identified as appropriate.
 These decisions will be made on a case by case basis.

-6.7 Objective Seven: Trails will be built to a fit-for-purpose standard
+6.7 Objective Seven: Trails will be built to a high standard

-- 1. Trails will be built to the appropriate classification standard (see Section 4.2). - 2.
-New formed tracks created in residential subdivisions will be built to a minimum width of 1.5 metres. - 3.
-New local purpose accessway reserves will be required to be at least 7 metres wide to allow adequate space for a trail and also achieve Crime Prevention through Environmental Design principles. - 4.
+- 1. Service levels are to be defined for each trail type. - 2.
+New tracks will be built to a minimum width of 1.5 metres. - 3.
+New local purpose accessway reserves will be required to be atleast 7 metres wide to allow adequate space for a trail and also achieve Crime Prevention through Environmental Design principles. - 4.
 Trail surfaces will be chosen with longievity and maintenance costs in mind. - 5.
-Council will ensure the aim of a trail (including intended users) is clearly identified in the planning stage before any physical work begins.
-Trails will be built in accordance with the Department of Conservation Track Construction and Maintenance Guidelines. - 6.
-Council will encourage a standard built width of 3 metres for new multi-use paths.
+Whenever a new trail is developed the viability of establishing its use as a bridleway will be given consideration as horses are not compatible with some trail surfaces. - 6.
+Trails will be built in accordance with the Department of Conservation Track Construction and Maintenance Guidelines.